 LightStream is the online lending division of SunTrust Banks Inc. They offer low interest, unsecured loans for highly qualified customers.
-LightStream offers "The Anything Loan" which can be used to finance your new or used, private party or dealer, car purchase.
+LightStream can be used to finance your new or used, private party or dealer, car purchase.

 - LightStream delivers a revolutionary loan process

 - Low interest rate unsecured loans for highly qualified customer

-- A substantial, excellent credit history is a must
+- Good to excellent credit history is a must

 - LightStream offers their unique "Customer Experience Guarantee"

 - LightStream loans can be used for new or used cars, private party or dealer

-- LightStream does not charge any fees of any kind!
+- LightStream does not charge any fees or prepayment penalties!

 Auto Credit Express is designed for people with poor credit.
 Auto Credit Express requires you to have a monthly income of $1,500 or more and be able to obtain auto insurance.
 If your credit score is below 650 and you get rejected, don't submit applications.
 Submit one free application to a bad credit loan site like Auto Credit Express.

 - They can find you car financing from high risk lenders

 - If you have a discharged bankruptcy, tax liens or bad credit

 - You may pay higher APR

 - If your credit score is 550 or above, your chances are good

 - Have good credit but get rejected for no car loan history

 6. Additional Auto Finance Tips